When you’re starting a new business, you have a big decision to make:

 Sure, no one wants to think about what if someone sues my business one day or what if my business has more debt than profit.
 But, you have to think about both the good and the bad.

-More importantly, you really just need to think about all the what ifs.
+More importantly, you just need to think about all the what-ifs.
 What if someone sues your business?
 After all, it could happen.

-If you don’t have protection for your personal assets, the lawsuit could allow the other party to come after your personal assets in order to get their compensation.
+If you don’t have protection for your assets, the lawsuit could allow the other party to come after your assets to get their compensation.
 If your business gets incorporated, this isn’t something you have to worry about.

 Incorporating your business is also going to make you look good to prospective individuals who may do business with you.